stappersg/vBook/src/introduction.md

 ## License

 The standard version of vSMTP is free and under an Open Source license.
 It is provided as usual without any warranty.
-Please refer to the vSMTP [licence][vSMTP LICENSE] file for further information.
+Please refer to the [vSMTP licence][vSMTP LICENSE] for further information.

 [vSMTP LICENSE]: https://github.com/viridIT/vSMTP/blob/main/LICENSE